 * Demonstrate ongoing education of both members and the public on the UKREMT.

 * Pass a written skills examination to show that are current at applied grade.

 * Pass an OSCE style exam.

 * Provide a current upto date DBS.

-The above is currently still fine tuning the details of any fellowship and the criteria will change and be adapted, as we grow and move forward into 2018.
+The above is currently still in fine tuning in relation to the details of any fellowship and the criteria will change and be adapted, as we grow and move forward into 2018.
 Currently we are inviting fellowship registration only and not taking open applications.